Human intelligence and deception

 The psychic foundation of the culture of deception

-The tendency to falsify information seems so to be a characteristic of the psyche, which is not even able to transmit correct information about the organization of life to the conscious Ego.
-If there is, for example, something anomalous in the working of my body, or if I take an illness, the psyche is not able to inform me correctly about the real causes that compromise my functioning, but depending on the socio-cultural programs received and of its ability to elaborate fantasies, it can conceive some more or less convincing information (as for example the punishment for having offended a divinity).
-All this is not intelligent: to be able to use that bit of intelligence we have, it is necessary a continuous exercise and a method on which we can rely, learning not to trust too much the interpretations offered by the psyche.
+The tendency to falsify information seems so to be a characteristic of the psyche, which is not even able to transmit correct information to the conscious Ego about the organization of life.
+If there is, for example, something anomalous in the working of my body, or if I contract a desease, the psyche is not able to inform me correctly about the real causes that compromise my functioning, but depending on the socio-cultural programs received and of its ability to elaborate fantasies, it can conceive some more or less convincing information (as for example the punishment for having offended a divinity).
+All this is not intelligent: to be able to use what little intelligence we have, it is necessary a continuous exercise and a method on which we can rely, learning not to trust too much the interpretations offered by the psyche.
 Intelligence has made progress in knowledge when it began to examine and describe the world with the help of measurement and visualization tools, regardless of its interpretation.
-Never forget the technical importance of inventions such as the microscope or the telescope, which have greatly expanded our perceptive faculties.
-The collection of the data and their elaboration has then led to the formulation of the laws and to their validation through the experimental method.
+We should never forget the technical importance of inventions such as the microscope or the telescope, which have greatly expanded our perceptive faculties.
+The collection of data and their elaboration has then led to the formulation of laws and their validation through the experimental method.
 The research work, initially carried out by a small number of people who exchanged information mainly by letter or speaking, then required the collaboration of a growing number of individuals, for whom the correct transmission of information was essential, given that by its nature the scientific method is based on reliability, truthfulness and the possibility of verifying the information received and transmitted.

 Consciousness